platsch/OctoPNP/README.md

 The camera position is relative to the primary nozzle for the head camera (this camera is mounted somewhere next to the extruder at the X-axis and follows the printheads movements).
 The bed camera is mounted to the printers frame, the camera position is absolute and again relative to the primary extruder.
 * `Focus distance` defines the printbead Z-position for the optimal focus point.
 * The `px/mm` value is used by the image processing to measure offsets and only required for the bed camera, since the head camera utilizes the known box size for on demand calibration.
-* `Image path` and `grab script path` denote the locations of script and preprocessed images as described in the Prerequirements section.
 * The `binarization threshold` is used by the image processing to seperate object and background.
 The value depends on the camera and illumination, currently there is no good calibration method.
+* `Image path` and `grab script path` denote the locations of script and preprocessed images as described in the Prerequirements section.
+* `http-path` can be used if the camera provides an http interface (e.g. with mjpg_streamer).
+This is only used to generate a live view during calibration, not for actual pick and place operations.
+Leave empty to use the script base method for calibration.
+Note that for technical reasons only still-images can be used, mjpg streams or other video formats are not supported!

 ### Image acquisition
 The `cameras` folder contains simple scripts to fetch single images from
 * any camera which can be accessed with an http get command (http)
-* Baser industrial cameras supporting the pylon framework (pylon, tested with Pilot and Ace models)
+* Basler industrial cameras supporting the pylon framework (pylon, tested with Pilot and Ace models)

 ## Calibration wizard
 The calibration "wizard" is an experimental set of tools to quickly achieve several calibration tasks with high precision.